pentagramswheel/libra/README.md

 ###### sendReport

-The `sendReport` method sends a summary of all errors during the match report, given the color label `color`, players `players`, whether they were new or existing players `playerTypes`, which players `errorsFound` resulted in an error, and the user's inputted slash command `sc`.
+The `sendReport` method sends a summary of the match report, given the players `players`, whether they were new or existing players `playerTypes`, which players `errorsFound` resulted in an error, and the user's inputted slash command `sc`.

 ###### updateUser

-This `updateUser` method uses the GoogleAPI `link` to update the stats of a user `user`, within the spreadsheet tab `tab` with values `spreadsheet`, using a map `data`, and given the original user input command `cmd` and parameters/options `args`, retrieving a 0 (if there were no errors) or 1 (if there were).
+This `updateUser` method uses the GoogleAPI `link` to update the stats of a user `user`, within the spreadsheet tab `tab` with values `spreadsheet`, using a map `data`, and given the original user input command `cmd`, total games played `gamesPlayed`, and games won `gameWins`, retrieving a 0 (if there were no errors) or 1 (if there were).

 ###### addUser

-This `addUser` method uses the GoogleAPI `link` to add the stats of a user `user`, within the spreadsheet tab `tab` with values `spreadsheet`, and given the original user input command `cmd` and parameters/options `args`, retrieving a 0 (if there were no errors) or 1 (if there were).
+This `addUser` method uses the GoogleAPI `link` to add the stats of a user `user`, within the spreadsheet tab `tab` with values `spreadsheet`, and given the original user input command `cmd`, total games played `gamesPlayed`, and games won `gameWins`, retrieving a 0 (if there were no errors) or 1 (if there were).

 ###### runCmd